Non existence and strong ill-posedness in $C^k$ and Sobolev spaces for SQG: Strong ill-posedness in the critical Sobolev space

 \begin{remark} The proof can be adapted to work in the critical spaces $W^{1+\frac2p,p}$ for $p\in(1,\infty]$.
 For this, note that it is easy to obtain a version of corollary \ref{corolariocondinic} but with small $W^{1+\frac2p,p}$, since the function

 has a $W^{1+\frac2p,p}$ norm as small as we want by taking $c$ small.
 As for the perturbation, we need to consider

-with $a=a(p)\geq 0$ the specific value that keeps the norm $W^{1+\frac2p,p}$ bounded (but not tending to zero) as $N\rightarrow \infty$ (for example, in $W^{1,\infty}$ we consider $a=0$) and $1>b>0$, $\lambda>0$.
+with $a=a(p),b=b(p)\geq 0$ values that keep the norm $W^{1+\frac2p,p}$ bounded (but not tending to zero) as $N\rightarrow \infty$ (for example, in $W^{1,\infty}$ we consider $a=0$) and $\lambda>0$.
 Taking $b=\frac12$ and arguing as in theorems \ref{teoremacrit} and \ref{teoremacritnon} allows us to obtain ill-posedness for a wide range of $p$, but we need to include some refinements to obtain the result for all $p\in(1,\infty]$.
 Namely, approximations for the velocity similar to those obtained in lemma \ref{aproxfinal} are needed and we have to include one extra time dependent term in the pseudo-solution. \end{remark}